Ship More Content Without Diluting Your Authority

 - One authority plan that all work maps to.

-- Briefs and drafts that carry strategy into every piece.
+- Briefs and drafts that carry strategy into every piece, with 24 content type templates that match the right format to each topic.

 - Visibility into coverage so you can choose when to go wide and when to go deep.